raoyongming/caffe-pro/README.md

 2.Modified ROI Pooling layer following Mask-RCNN (ROIAlign) for object detection

-3.Fully compatible with official caffe with NCCL multi-GPU support and Python interface (compatible with multi-gpu training, such as  https://github.com/bharatsingh430/py-R-FCN-multiGPU)
+3.Fully compatible with official caffe with NCCL multi-GPU support and Python interface (compatible with NCCL-based multi-gpu training, such as  https://github.com/bharatsingh430/py-R-FCN-multiGPU)

 # Caffe